gvwilson/thirdbit/src/fiction/makers-return/index.md

 "You don't understand!"
 Sindy shouted, struggling as he strapped her in.
 "You're making it *mad!*"
-She didn't know how,
-but she could feel the tentacled thing's simple-minded anger.
+She could feel the tentacled thing's simple-minded anger the same way she could feel the tech in Special Leaf's house, except this was much, much bigger.
-It must be some kind of tech.

 "Warning."
 The calm female voice came from all around her.
 "Proximity alert."
-Metal clanged as half a dozen tentacles erupted from the swamp and fell across the hull.
+Metal clanged as more tentacles erupted from the swamp and fell across the hull.

 "Maybe—" Violet started to stay behind Sindy.

 "Hang on!"
-the captain snapped,
-throwing himself into the seat beside Sindy's and grabbing the controls.
+The captain threw himself into the seat beside Sindy's and grabbed the controls.
 The little spaceship's engine rumbled below them and the craft lurched into the air.